Click for common questions & answers

 Question 13: Where can I get a permit once I have the temporary parking permit?

-Students may pick up their parking permits in multiple locations on each campus.
+Students may pick up their parking permits in the Campus Security Office on each campus.

 Question 14: I have a rental/loaner car, what can I do so I don’t get a ticket?